 Our extensive inventory of nineteenth- and early twentieth-century American art regularly features landscapes in the Hudson River School and luminist styles, as well as still-life, genre, and marine subjects.
 Our collections also incorporate Impressionism, Post-Impressionism, the Ashcan School, and early modernism.
 Artists represented include Albert Bierstadt, William Bradford, J. G. Brown, James Buttersworth, Thomas Cole, Jasper F. Cropsey, Asher B. Durand, Childe Hassam, Martin Johnson Heade, Winslow Homer, Eastman Johnson, John F. Kensett, Fitz Henry Lane, John Marin, Willard Metcalf, Thomas Moran, Raphaelle Peale, William Trost Richards, Theodore Robinson, Severin Roesen, and Taos School artists such as Irving Couse, E. Martin Hennings and Walter Ufer, just to name a few.

-We count many of the most important museums in America as our clients.
-The Philadelphia Museum of Art, Pennsylvania Academy of Fine Art, Los Angeles County Museum of Art, Newark Museum, Nelson-Atkins Museum of Art, National Gallery of Art, St. Petersburg Museum of Art, Baltimore Museum of Art, Crystal Bridges Museum of Art, Minnesota Marine Art Museum, New Britain Museum of Art, High Museum of Art, Atlanta, Leigh Yawkey Woodson Art Museum, Wisconsin, Huntington Museum of Art, West Virginia and others.
+We count many of the most important museums in America as our clients, including The Philadelphia Museum of Art and Pennsylvania Academy of the Fine Arts, Los Angeles County Museum of Art, Newark Museum, Nelson-Atkins Museum of Art, National Gallery of Art, Museum of Fine Arts, St. Petersburg; Baltimore Museum of Art, Crystal Bridges Museum of American Art, Minnesota Marine Art Museum, St. Louis Art Museum, High Museum of Art, Woodson Art Museum, and the Huntington Museum of Art.